XavierJp/assignment/README.md

 A record is an item that you can retreive, using Algolia search angine.
 Each record has attributes (defined with JSON), which can be used for searching, filtering, displaying, ranking.

-So the concept of indexing consists in turning your own data into an algolia index, composed of records, with searchable/filterable attributes.
+So the concept of indexing consists in turning your own data into an Algolia index, composed of records, with searchable/filterable attributes, on which you will search results.

 The best type of metrics to include in a custom ranking depends on your business.
 For instance a restaurant search experience would value restaurants with the best reviews, over a strict textual relevance.

 For more informations you can have a look at the Algolia documentation's definitions.
-If you do not understand a concept, or you want to discuss about the best custom ranking metrics to choose, do not hesitate to come back to me and eventually schedule a call.
+If you do not understand a concept, or you want to discuss about the best custom ranking metrics to choose, do not hesitate to come back to me and eventually we can schedule a call.

 Here are the documentation links on these topics :
 Indexes & records : https://www.algolia.com/doc/guides/getting-started/what-is-algolia/?language=php#indices